Nynuphar/IDEAL-doc/docs/source/patmanage.rst

 Add a patient to an ongoing study
 **************************************

-Now let's try to add a new patient to a already ongoing study (Merengues and Cream, for example).
-You can do this by adding these patients manually be searching on the patient list from the hospital as mentioned above.
-For this, please navigate to "**Patient management**", and then to "**Add patient to a study**".
+Now let's try to add a new patient to an already onboarded study on IDEAL (for example, Merengues and Cream).
+You can do this by searching these patients on the patient list from the hospital database and add them manually.
+Just navigate to "**Patient management**", and then to "**Add patient to a study**".

 Here you will be prompted to add a patient either from the local Hospital/Carecenter or add this patient manually.

 .. image:: addPat.png

-Here, search the patient you want to add in "**Hospital Patient**", as shown below for the patient "Paul Klee".
+Select "**Add patient**", to search on the Hospital database, for example the patient "Paul Klee".

 .. image:: PKlee.png

 .. note:: In this search area, you have access to the patients in the Hospital.
-In order to search for these patients, IDEAL has to be connected to the Hospital database and will be regularly updated.
+To search for these patients, IDEAL must be connected to the Hospital database and will be regularly updated.

 When selecting "Paul Klee" (just by right clicking on it), the patient information available in the hospital database will be automatically "added" to the "Study patient" field, as shown below.